 This document explains how to use DPDK with the Netronome Poll Mode Driver (PMD) supporting Netronome’s Network Flow Processor 6xxx (NFP-6xxx) and Netronome’s Flow Processor 4xxx (NFP-4xxx).

-Before using the Netronome’s DPDK PMD some NFP-6xxx configuration, which is not related to DPDK, is required.
+Before using the Netronome’s DPDK PMD some NFP configuration, which is not related to DPDK, is required.
 The system requires installation of Netronome’s BSP (Board Support Package) along with some specific NFP firmware application.
 Netronome’s NSP ABI version should be 0.20 or higher.

-If you have a NFP-6xxx device you should already have the code and documentation for doing this configuration.
+If you have a NFP device you should already have the code and documentation for doing all this configuration.
 Contact firstname.lastname@example.org to obtain the latest available firmware.

 Netronome’s PMD code is provided in the drivers/net/nfp directory.
 Although NFP PMD has Netronome´s BSP dependencies, it is possible to compile it along with other DPDK PMDs even if no BSP was installed before.
 Of course, a DPDK app will require such a BSP installed for using the NFP PMD, along with a specific NFP firmware application.